There are 20 Elon Musk workplace rules to instantly level up any company. Both SpaceX and Tesla live by these rules.

 If there’s a single person to learn from when it comes to business, it’s Elon Musk.
 He discovered how to uproot stagnate businesses and make them thrive.
 Before Elon came along, rockets and electric cars were industries moving at a snail’s pace.

-And this is why companies need to take note of the Elon Musk workplace rules.
+So take note of the Elon Musk workplace rules.
 I’d go as far as to say, companies are doing themselves a disservice if they don’t.
-That’s how much I believe in these rules.
+This is how much I believe in these rules.

 What are your thoughts on the Elon Musk workplace rules?
 Do you think the Elon Musk workplace rules are necessary for high-level innovation?